os

 fn mkchr(path: str, mode: fs::mode, major: uint, minor: uint) (void | fs::error);

 Makes a character device node.
-This function is only available on Unix systems.
+This function is only available on Unix-like systems.

 fn mkdir